Definitions of 'comfort women' reveal Japan-S. Korea divide

 Japan says there is no official record of the number of comfort women.
 Estimates by Japanese historians range from 20,000 to 200,000 depending on the parameters used.
 Initially, some were adult prostitutes or women from poor Japanese families, historians say.
 Later in the war, many non-Japanese, sometimes minors, were kidnapped or tricked into working in the brothels, some victims have said.

 Japan and South Korea also used their own comfort women for American GIs after the war.
 Japan’s government set up brothels soon after its surrender in 1945 for U.S. servicemen pouring into the country and hired as many as 70,000 Japanese prostitutes, though Gen. Douglas MacArthur closed them in 1946.
-Seoul had a similar system for American troops during the Korean War.
-In 2014, more than 100 of the South Korean comfort women filed a lawsuit against their own government, demanding restoration of human dignity and compensation; that lawsuit remains pending.
+South Korea reportedly had a similar system for U.S.-led U.N. troops during the 1950-1953 Korean War and promoted sex businesses for American troops after the war.
+In 2014, about 120 former South Korean prostitutes and bar employees who worked near U.S. bases in the 1960-1980s sued their own government seeking compensation; a ruling is expected next week.

 WHAT TERM MEANS IN JAPAN